 Hopefully the sinner, having to deal with Satan without the shelter of the church, will cease to be double minded.
 The sinner will realise what sort of person Satan is, and no longer wish to serve him.
 The person will appreciate the blessings of church membership and no longer take them for granted (Ephesians 1:3-14).

 The second reason for disfellowship is to prevent contamination of church (1Corinthians 5:6-7).
 It is only right that the leaven of evil influence should not be allowed to remain in the church.

 This worthy principle sometimes degenerates into a witch hunt mentality.
 In their enthusiasm to "purify" the church, legalistic people lose sight of an even greater principle.

 It is the blood of Jesus Christ our Lord which purifies the church, and he shed his blood for the forgiveness of sins (Matthew 26:28).
 A person struggling with sin in an attitude of contrition is purified by Christ.
 Such a person is no threat to us.
-That person belongs in the church, sins and all.
+That person belongs in the congregation, sins and all.

 The following points are intended to help clarify a general misunderstanding of the relationship between the church and someone disfellowshipped from it.

 Social restrictions.
 A disfellowshipped person is no longer included in normal social engagements with church members (1Corinthians 5:11).
 Invitations to lunch, for example, are neither issued nor accepted.
 But the person is not banished from or avoided at the family table.
 He is disfellowshipped from the church, not from his home and family.